 In the case of the United Kingdom, almost five years from when the Brexit vote took place, the questions around UK adequacy have been laid to rest.

-What are adequacy decisions for the UK?
+What are Adequacy Decisions for the UK?

 - Under the GDPR, the adequacy decision is relevant for anybody in the commercial sector and government authorities to facilitate smooth trade between the UK and the European Union.

-- Under the LED, the adequacy decision is in place to keep police and judicial cooperation between the EU and the UK and thus, effectively fighting against crime.
+- Under the LED, the adequacy decision is in place to keep police and judicial cooperation between the EU and the UK and, thus, effectively fighting against crime.

-What are the key components of those adequacy decisions?
+What are the Key Components of those Adequacy Decisions?